edubart/nelua-lang/docs/pages/overview.md

 --------------------------------------------------------------------------------
 ## Attributes

-Attributes are used to inform the compiler different behaviours in the code generation.
+Attributes are used to inform the compiler different behaviors in the code generation.

 ### Function attributes